OsterFar/FastReplica/README.md

 # FastReplica
-THis is the Old Website build in NOV 2018 Xd
+THis is the Old Website build in NOV 2018 with html,css  Xd